ponyfat/GraphsEmbedsDistances/README.md

-# Relation between Graphs and Embeddings Distances
+# Relation between Graph Distances and Graph Embeddings Distances
 This reporitory is dedicated to the analysis of how the distance between graph embeddings (WL/Graphlet) is connected to the distance between corresponding graphs.

 ## Generation (in module distances_analysis.utils.generation)